c-m-hunt/headshot-creator/README.md

 Amend the run parameters in `docker-compose.yaml`
 * `output_size` - Resolution of the output images
 * `padding` - Padding (percentage compared to size of face) of top and bottom of image
+* `confidence_threshold` - Threshold at which confidnece of face detection is output.
+Keep high to avoid background images

 ```
 docker-compose up